HardstuckGuild/GW2-Tooltips.js/docs/README.md

 			// There are for example multiple ids for 'berserkers' that are used for different equipment pieces.
 			// If this option is turned on the script will automatically detect incorrect stat ids and replace them with the correct ones before any calculations are done. adjustIncorrectStatIds          : true,
+			// This option enables updating the href on the anchor tags within gw2objects on cycling, so the link always points to the currently selected sub-tooltip. adjustWikiLinks                 : true,
 			legacyCompatibility             : true,

 			// Toggelable at runtime (key-binds) if `globalKeyBinds` was enabled when initializing.